wesleylhandy/scribo/README.md

 >This will return your 20 most recent tweets

 - `tweet <Tweet Content>`
+>*Currently this feature is disabled.* You will have to undo comments in scribo.js and allow write on twitter app setup.

 >You can enter the content of a tweet directly following this command, else the default will ask you to enter your twitter screen name and then the content of your tweet via prompts.

 >Hashtags are allowed if you place # inside quotes -> `'#'YOLO`.

 - `spotify-this-song <Song Name>`
 >Enter the name of the song for you desire to receive information from the Spotify database.
 Results are ordered by the popularity of the song, since song-titles are often reused dozens of times by various artists.
 Spotify will return a list of twenty songs, the most popular song of these titles will be displayed.
 To get more specific results, add the artist name after the title -> `Gravity Lecrae`

 >Default results will display if no song-title entered.

 - `movie-this <movie name>`
 >Enter the name of a movie you desire to receive information from the IMDB database.
 The first result will be displayed.

 >Default results will display if no movie-title entered.

 - `do-what-it-says`